kinode-dao/kinode-book/src/cookbook/file_transfer_ui.md

 #### Configuring Tailwind

-Next, we need to configure Tailwind to purge unused styles in production.
+Next, you need to configure Tailwind to purge unused styles in production.
-This will reduce the size of our CSS bundle.
+This will reduce the size of your CSS bundle.

 Open `tailwind.config.js` and add the following: